 Researchers have noticed broadcast level correlation between social shares and comments, and television content.
 See the next infographic:

 Netflix-esque social networks are reducing the gap between social and TV.
 They can eventually replace television.
 I know what you are thinking.
 Netflix is an online streaming platform, not a social network, right?
+What relationship might this have with content syndication networks?

 Well, Netflix may not be a social network in the true sense, but it is winning social media.
 Similar networks may spring up in the future, with social networking capabilities.
 Those networks will be like Beamly (erstwhile Zeebox), the social TV app.